+Here in Australia, we're seeing extreme droughts, fire seasons and floods.
 In Alaska, the glaciers are melting.
 In California, wildfire season is now longer than it’s ever been.
 In New York City, rising sea levels are threatening to vanquish lower Manhattan.
-Ditto for Miami, New Orleans, and other cities around the U.S. and the world.
+Ditto for Miami, New Orleans, and other cities around the world.
 We’re in the midst of a climate crisis.
-But even as we rally, protest, and make the switch to reusable tote bags and metal straws, it seems as if our efforts are futile in the face of climate-change deniers and the nation’s reliance on carbon.
+But even as we rally, protest, and make the switch to reusable tote bags and metal straws, it seems as if our efforts are futile in the face of climate-change deniers and our reliance on carbon.
 The American Psychological Association has even coined a term for the feelings of “loss, helplessness, and frustration” people experience in response to the catastrophe: Ecoanxiety.
-But there is one way that we can actually make a big positive impact, and it’s actually very simple.
+But there is at least one way that we can actually make a big positive impact.
 We can stop eating so much meat.

 Today, more and more people are adjusting the way they eat not to improve the health of their bodies, but to improve the health of the planet.
 Sometimes called the “low-carbon diet,” this approach involves cutting down on meat and dairy, as well as eating locally and seasonally and reducing packaging and food waste.
 Experts say these actions can lower our personal carbon footprint and, collectively, slow the speed of climate change.
 In his 2019 book We Are The Weather: Saving The Planet Begins At Breakfast, Jonathan Safran Foer argues that eating a plant-based diet is “one of the four highest-impact things an individual can do to tackle climate change.”
 The three others are avoiding air travel, not owning a car, and having fewer children; so diet may be the simplest adjustment an individual can make.

 The environmental impact of animal food products is so great that even small steps can make a difference, especially if enacted on a wide scale.
-Nina Gheihman, a PhD candidate in Sociology at Harvard University whose research focuses on veganism and who works with the meal delivery service Fresh N’ Lean, tells Refinery29 that while policy changes such as a nationwide carbon tax are definitely a good thing, we shouldn’t discount the collective power of consumers’ food choices.
+Nina Gheihman, a PhD candidate in Sociology at Harvard University whose research focuses on veganism, tells Refinery29 that while policy changes such as a carbon tax are definitely a good thing, we shouldn’t discount the collective power of consumers’ food choices.
 This doesn’t have to mean the total elimination of animal products, she adds.

 “Right now, everyone is where they are on the spectrum [of animal product consumption], and it’s about moving towards reducing that consumption,” she says.
 “If 90% of people begin eating more vegan meals, that would have a much bigger impact than a small number of people becoming fully vegan.”
 She adds that reducing your meat consumption is better for the planet than switching from beef to chicken: “Instead of replacing one meat with another but still eating meat every single day, only eating meat two or three times a week will have a bigger impact.”